kgdn/buffet/README.md

 Buffet is designed to be easy to install and use.
 It consists of two main components: the front-end and the back-end.
 The front-end is a React application that communicates with the back-end using a REST API.
 The back-end is a Flask application that provides the REST API for the front-end.

 If you want to host your own instance of Buffet, you will need to install both the front-end and the back-end on your server.
 A detailed guide on how to install Buffet is provided below.
-A Dockerfile will be provided in the future for easier installation.
-Stay tuned!
+Instructions for installing the front-end, the back-end, and the Docker container are provided in the [Docker Compose Installation](#docker-compose-installation) section.
+Alternatively, if you just want to install them using the base Docker command, look for the Docker Container Installation in each section.

 ### Front-end Installation